Lazy Loading Your Website Images — Should You Do It?

 Using placeholders with the same length and height as the original image can avoid the images shifting when they load.
 The only difference to your placeholder is the mode at which you want it to load—in the case of Unsplash.com, the blurred effect is the technique used.
 Several other techniques are used to lazy load images, and we’ll talk about them shortly.

-The Importance of Lazy Loading Images
+3 Benefits of Lazy Loading Images

 In the overall web-performance breakdown, Loading (Largest Contentful Paint), Interactivity (First Input Delay), and Visual Stability (Cumulative Layout Shift) make up the Core Web Vitals.
 These metrics are the driving point of including images and iframes on a website.